cuellate/rules/README.md

-These are the Rules of Cuéllate, Version 3.
+These are the Rules of Cuéllate, Version 4.

-These rules were validated on April 29, 2019.
+These rules were validated on August 19, 2019.